Maryam al-Khawaja: Human rights activism

 Al-Khawaja was active in participating in protests and volunteering for human rights organizations since she was a young teenager.
 She also worked as a fixer and translator for journalists who came to Bahrain to report on the situation there.
-In 2006, Al-Khawaja was part of the delegation that went to the UN building in New York City and met with the Secretary-General’s assistant to hand over the mass petition of demanding that the Prime Minister resign, due to his human rights violations.
+In 2006, Al-Khawaja was part of the delegation that went to the UN building in New York City and met with the Secretary-General's assistant to hand over the mass petition of demanding that the Prime Minister resign, due to his human rights violations.
 In 2008, Al-Khawaja was invited by the Tom Lantos Human Rights Commission to testify at US Congress about religious freedom in Bahrain.
-The government led a smear campaign in the media against the group of activists that spoke at this session including Al-Khawaja, and their case was adopted by organizations such as Frontline, OMCT and FIDH.
+The government led a smear campaign in the media against the group of activists that spoke at this session including Al-Khawaja, and their case was adopted by organizations such as Frontline, World Organisation Against Torture (OMCT) and International Federation for Human Rights (FIDH).

+In February 2024, Al-Khawaja revealed that she was diagnosed with Hodgkin's Lymphoma, stage three blood cancer, and started a sit-in in front of the Danish Parliament calling for the release of her father and for a ceasefire in Gaza.

 Involvement in the Bahraini uprising

 After actively participating in the organizing of the early pro-democracy demonstrations in 2011, Al-Khawaja embarked on an overseas speaking tour at colleges and conferences.
 During this tour, she held meetings with UK politicians, and spoke to the United Nations Human Rights Council in Geneva.
 With Nabeel Rajab prevented from leaving Bahrain, problems of access for the external media and at least 500 leading members of the opposition detained, al-Khawaja assumed a prominent public role outside Bahrain.
 According to Joe Stork of Human Rights Watch, BCHR recommended that she stay abroad given the likelihood of arrest if she returned.

-In April, al-Khawaja participated in the U.S.-Islamic World Forum, where she was able to speak to then Secretary of State Hillary Clinton and tell the story of her father and two brothers in-law arrest.
-She implored Clinton for the United States to take a stronger stance against the oppression in Bahrain, and cited the Bahraini government's use of American weapons to suppress the protesters, as a reason for the United States to do.
-In May, she spoke to the Oslo Freedom Forum about her experiences with government violence in Bahrain.
-On 13 May, she gave evidence to a U.S. Congress hearing on Human Rights in Bahrain.
+In April 2011, al-Khawaja participated in the U.S.-Islamic World Forum, where she was able to speak to then Secretary of State Hillary Clinton and tell the story of her father and two brothers-in-law arrest.
+She implored Clinton for the United States to take a stronger stance against the oppression in Bahrain, and cited the Bahraini government's use of American weapons to suppress the protesters, as a reason for the United States to do so.
+In May 2011, she spoke to the Oslo Freedom Forum about her experiences with government violence in Bahrain.
+On 13 May 2011, she gave evidence to a U.S. Congress hearing on Human Rights in Bahrain.